 Family Connections may participate in one or more Health Information Exchanges (HIE).
-A HIE is an electronic platform that maintains clients' Protected Health Information (PHI) and can securely share information with the healthcare professionals providing you with care.
+An HIE is an electronic platform that maintains clients' Protected Health Information (PHI) and can securely share information with the healthcare professionals providing you with care.
 Information shared is secure and only available for permitted uses to approved providers.
-Providers can send a client's medical and treatment information to the HIE, as well as query and receive client's medical information that another provider sent to the HIE.
-The information shared includes real time admission, discharge, and transfer information on Emergency Room visits and hospitalizations.
+Providers can send a client's medical and treatment information to the HIE, as well as query and receive the client's medical information that another provider sent to the HIE.
+The information shared includes real-time admission, discharge, and transfer information on Emergency Room visits and hospitalizations.
 This information sharing increases accuracy, efficiency, and cost savings.
 Family Connections reserves the right to modify and change its participation in HIE platforms.
-Please contact Family Connections Privacy Officer for a list of platforms.
+Please contact Family Connections' Privacy Officer for a list of platforms.

-What Types of Information is Shared?
+What Types of Information Are Shared?

-At this time, Family Connections only participates in HIE platforms which can send us an alert when you are admitted, discharged, or transferred from a hospital and allows us to coordinate any applicable follow-up care with you.
-We receive this alert by logging into the HIE's portal.
-To get access to ADT alerts, Family Connections will provide limited Protect Health Information the HIE.
-Specifically, we will provide the HIE with your Name, Gender, Date of Birth, last four digits of your Social Security Number, Address, Telephone number, and your Family Connections' Medical Record Number.
-An alert can only be received by Family Connections when the admitting/discharging/transferring hospital is participating in the same HIE.
+Information exchanged through an HIE is securely transmitted in a Continuity of Care Document (CCD).
+A CCD is an electronic report that provides your Name, Gender, Date of Birth, Race, Ethnicity, Marital Status, Language, Phone, Medical Record ID, Referral Reason, Admission and Discharge Dates, Diagnosis, Immunizations, Medications, Services Provided, Treatment Plan, Lab Orders, and Future Appointments.
+Family Connections also participates in HIE platforms which can send us an alert when you are admitted, discharged, or transferred from a hospital and allows us to coordinate any applicable follow-up care with you.
+These alerts are transmitted to us securely through direct messaging.
+To get access to these alerts, Family Connections will provide limited Protect Health Information.
+Specifically, we will provide the HIE with your Name, Gender, Date of Birth, last four digits of your Social Security Number, Address, Telephone number, and your Family Connections' Medical Record ID.